top of page

 8. An entrant should enter the class appropriate to their age as on the day of the Festival.
 Grade limits refer both to the experience of the performer and the music played.
 An entrant may not perform in more than one age class, and may not perform in more than one grade class during the Festival.

 9. An entrant may not perform more than once in any solo class.
-The same piece cannot be offered more than once during the Festival.
+The same piece cannot be offered in more than one class during the Festival.

 10. The title, composer and duration of all pieces must be clearly stated on entry.
 No substitutions, additions or omissions can be accepted after the programme has gone to the printers.
 It is the responsibility of the entrant to ensure compliance with this rule.